 What image comes to your head when you think of Old City of Jerusalem?
 Is it by any chance an orthodox Jew storming through the maze of the streets?
 The Golden Dome overlooking the city?
 The Western Wall and the constant prayers there?
 Sadly that’s all I pictured about Jerusalem (or even the whole Israel) before visiting it.
-I hate going unprepared to some new place but that was the case for me in Israel, the weeks before my trip were crazy and left me with no knowledge about the country I was heading to.
-But as it turned out it was for the best as that way I let Jerusalem and Israel surprise and challenge me on every step.
+I hate going unprepared to some new place but my knowledge of things you need to know before traveling to Israel was close to zero.
+I let Jerusalem and Israel surprise and challenge me on every step.

 Table of contents